Skip to content

 Verifiability

-By ensuring that the entire software stack including the compiler and the kernel is reproducible and full-source bootstrapped, we can prove exactly what source code was used to deploy a workload into confidential compute, and prove it using hardware backed methods.
+By ensuring that the entire software stack, including the compiler and kernel, is reproducible and full-source bootstrapped, we can prove exactly what source code was used to deploy a workload into confidential compute using hardware-backed methods.

-Most confidential compute solutions today provide what we refer to as "last-mile" reproducibility, or no reproducibility at all.
-What they offer is the ability to prove that the software that was deployed using confidential compute has not changed, but not tie it back to the exact source code that was used.
-For the last-mile reproducibility, they may offer the ability to verify that the application code integrity, but not the dependencies, or the kernel, leaving most of the software stack impossible to verify.
+Most confidential compute solutions today provide what we call "last-mile" reproducibility, or no reproducibility at all.
+They can show that deployed software has not changed, but they cannot tie it back to the exact source code used to produce it.
+With last-mile reproducibility, they may verify the integrity of application code, but not dependencies or the kernel, leaving most of the stack impossible to verify.

 Caution's approach

-Caution leverages full-source bootstrapping and reproducibility all the way down to the kernel, via StageX and EnclaveOS.
-In this way Caution's approach provides the ability to verify the entire tech stack, all the way down.
+Caution leverages full-source bootstrapping and reproducibility all the way down to the kernel through StageX and EnclaveOS.
+This approach makes the entire software stack verifiable.